Learn French with radio, and suddenly you’re surrounded by the real language.

 French radio is an excellent way to make your French language learning easier and more fun.
 Songs can help you learn new French words and expressions, and the catchy rhythms will help you have them committed to memory before you know it.

-But just listening isn’t nearly enough!
-Here are 5 techniques to make sure listening to French radio is as educational for you as it is enjoyable.
+But just listening isn’t nearly enough to effectively learn French with the radio!
+Here are five techniques to make sure listening to French radio is as educational for you as it is enjoyable.

 1. Choose Your Favorite Station